The

 led by a Romanian workers’ regime?
 Would the Romanian workers

 have become masters of the country?
 No!
-The next day we would have
+The next day we would

-would have collapsed.”
+existence, would have collapsed.”
 (For My Legionaries)

 Early